awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 ## Cron and rate expressions for associations<a name="reference-cron-and-rate-expressions-association"></a>

 This section includes examples of cron and rate expressions for State Manager associations\.
-Before you create one of these expressions, be aware of the following restrictions\.
+Before you create one of these expressions, be aware of the following restrictions:
 + Associations only support the following cron expressions: every 1/2, 1, 2, 4, 8, or 12 hours; every day or every week at a specific time\.
 + Associations only support the following rate expressions: intervals of 30 minutes or greater and less than 31 days\.
 + If you specify the optional `Seconds` field, its value can only be 0 \(zero\)\.
 For example: `cron(0 */30 * * * ? *)`